 Early Start Semester in Irish Archaeology

-Duration: 3 week pre-session course running from Monday 21 August to Friday 8 September 2017 Following completion, students proceed with regular Autumn Semeste
+3 week pre-session course running from August to September, after which, students proceed with regular Autumn Semester

 The Early Start Programme in Irish Archaeology provides visiting students with a unique perspective on Ireland’s culture, history and landscapes.
 Through illustrated lectures, class discussion, and field- trips to spectacular archaeological monuments, students gain an understanding of the broad sweep of Ireland’s history from the initial settlement of the island after the last Ice Age, to the birth of the modern era in the seventeenth century AD.
 The course is designed to suit both archaeology/ anthropology majors and students with no previous experience of these subjects.
 Field-trips are a crucial part of the learning experience.
 As well as a range of sites in the Cork region, we explore Dublin city and its hinterland, Galway city and the stunning limestone landscapes of the Burren and the Aran Islands.
 The course runs for three weeks in late August/September, after which time students join standard classes with their Irish counterparts.